yodellingnoodle/BainBot/README.md

 # BainBot
-A simple multivariate analysis tool for clinicians
+A simple multivariate analysis tool for clinicians.